 Pradhan Mantri Matsya Sampada Yojana 2022

-As you are all aware, India’s fisheries and aquaculture industry is crucial for food security, employment creation, and nutrition.
-Initially, the fisheries sector provides a living for about 25 million farmers and fishermen.
-Fisheries have shown tremendous growth over the past several years, with a 7.53% annual growth rate over the past five years helping them reach an all-time high of 137.58 lakh metric tonnes.
+As you know, India’s fisheries and aquaculture industry is crucial for food security, employment creation, and nutrition.
+Initially, the fisheries sector provided a living for about 25 million farmers and fishermen.
+Fisheries have shown tremendous growth over the past several years, with a 7.53% annual growth rate over the past five years, helping them reach an all-time high of 137.58 lakh metric tonnes.
 However, there are still some issues that our government needs to concentrate on.
-To address these issues, they introduced the Pradhan Mantri Matsya Sampada Yojana programme.
+They introduced the Pradhan Mantri Matsya Sampada Yojana programme to address these issues.

 With the aid of this plan, the government aimed to close those crucial gaps in fish production that were impeding management, productivity, quality, production, and post-harvest issues.
 They are also attempting to increase the value chain and traceability of the fishing industry through this.

 Pradhan Mantri Ujjwala Yojana 2.0 Online Registration Application Form

 Let’s first discuss the programme since its name suggests it is intended for people working in the fisheries industry before moving on.
 The government hopes to directly or indirectly create 55 lakh jobs through this programme, which is also based on Aatma Nirbhar Bharat.

 For the next five years, from FY 2020–2021 to FY 2024–2025, the national and state governments will invest roughly Rs.
 20050 crores in all the states and UTs under this programme.
 The sum recommended from this investment is between 7710 crores for inland fisheries and aquaculture and 12340 crores for marine operations.